 If you’re worried about language barriers in Pakistan, then don’t stress because English is a co-official language of Pakistan!
 Along with Urdu, English is widely used in schools and universities, and it’s even the language in which Pakistan’s Constitution was written!
 So don’t worry, many people in Lahore speak English (especially the younger generation) and you won’t be facing many language-related obstacles.

-Traveling in Lahore (and Pakistan) was not easy, but despite the hurdles I’ve faced, this city remains one of the most impressive, captivating, and unique destinations in my book.
-I’d recommend it to anyone who enjoys history, architecture, and a rewarding adventure! 🙂 I hope this article not only helped you find the best places to visit in Lahore but also provided you with some helpful insights into traveling in Pakistan!
+Traveling in Lahore (and Pakistan) was not easy, but despite the hurdles you may face, this city will astound you — it’s truly one of the most captivating places on earth.
+I hope this guide on Lahore’s best places has given you some inspiration for your trip to this city.
+I highly recommend Lahore to anyone who enjoys history, architecture, and a rewarding adventure.
+I hope this article not only helped you find the best places to visit in Lahore but also provided you with some helpful insights into traveling in Pakistan!